 St. Paul’s currently owns 3 labyrinths: a 4 circuit flagstone located in the East Garden, the Frank Dennis Memorial 11 circuit Chartres style canvas labyrinth and a children’s labyrinth.

 Mindfulness is the psychological process of bringing one’s attention to the internal and external experiences occurring in the present moment.
 The recent popularity of mindfulness in the West is generally considered to have been initiated by Jon Kabat-Zinn, although it has been a significant element of ancient Buddhist traditions.
 The practice of mindfulness is strongly correlated with a greater sense of well-being in practitioners.

 Mindfulness classes at St. Paul’s rely upon the teachings of Jon Kabat-Zinn and others.
-Recent classes, taught by Dan Morgan and Bill Parker, have included an introduction of Qigong, a system of body postures and movements to cultivate health, balance and life energy.
+Recent classes have included an introduction of Qigong, a system of body postures and movements to cultivate health, balance and life energy.

 Recovery Programs at St. Paul’s